hopehpc/hope-singularity/docs/building-a-container.md

 The `%runscript` is executed when the container is run with `singularity run`.
 When the container is invoked, arguments following the container name are passed to the runscript.
 This means that you can and should process arguments within your runscript.

 #### Examples
-The following example uses the Ubuntu header from above:
+The following example uses the Ubuntu header from above to create a def file named `ubuntu.def`:
 ```
 Bootstrap: library
 From: ubuntu:16.04